8. Statements¶

 ;

-statement with the label identifier transfers control out of the
+A break statement with the label identifier transfers control out of the

 enclosing statement with the same label identifier.
 A compile-time error